ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 This `Matrix` declaration deserves some comments:
-- it makes use of `template`, a C++ language feature which allows to support all element types with a single and simple code base.
+- it makes use of `template`, a C++ language feature which allows to support all element types with a single and simple code base
-- it checks at compile time with the `static_assert` that the `Matrix` class was instantiated with an arithmetic data type, so that compilation can fail early with a simple and descriptive error message.
+- it checks at compile time with the `static_assert` that the `Matrix` class was instantiated with an arithmetic data type, so that compilation can fail early with a simple and descriptive error message
 - the query about `Ty` being an arithmetic type is achieved thru the use of the `std::is_arithmetic` type traits.
-Modern C++ provides many standard type traits to analyze types.
+Modern C++ provides many standard type traits to analyze types
 - The `Matrix` data is declared as a `std::unique_ptr<Ty[]>`.
 This means each `Matrix` instance owns its memory array, and that it is in charge of freeing it whenever a matrix is destructed.

-At this stage, the project should still build and compile --- check this for yourself with:
+At this stage, the project should still build and compile, try it to confirm:

 ```BASH
 cd build